yeniyan-group/vots_smart_contract/README.md

 ## 🔐 Security Considerations

 ### Access Control
-- Only VutsEngine can interact with Election contracts
+- Only VotsEngine can interact with Election contracts
 - Polling officers can only accredit voters
 - Polling units can only process votes
 - Addresses cannot have multiple roles